Ontario Confined Space Documentation Requirements

 - Oxygen must be at least 19.5% and not more than 23% by volume

-- Flammable or explosive gas concentrations must be below 10% of the Lower Explosive Limit (LEL)
+- Flammable or explosive gas concentrations must be below 10% of the Lower Explosive Limit (LEL), and 5% LEL is the practical control threshold for hot work

 The Competent Person Requirement

-One of the most commonly overlooked requirements is section 10(3), which states that before each shift, a competent person must verify that the entry permit complies with the relevant confined space plan.
-A competent person under Ontario law is someone qualified by knowledge, training, and experience to organize the work and its performance, familiar with the OHSA and applicable regulations, and with knowledge of any potential or actual danger to health or safety.
+Section 10(3) of O. Reg.
+632/05 requires that, before each shift, a competent person verify that the entry permit complies with the relevant confined space plan.
+A competent person under Ontario law is someone qualified by knowledge, training, and experience to organize the work, familiar with the OHSA and applicable regulations, and with knowledge of any potential or actual danger to health or safety.
 This verification must be documented.
-The entry permit is the logical place to record it.

 Frequently Asked Questions

 Yes.
-This tool is provided free by CCL Health and Safety to help Ontario employers and safety professionals generate confined space entry permits that include all elements required by O. Reg.
+This tool is provided free by CCL Health and Safety to help Ontario employers and safety professionals generate a combined hazard assessment, plan, and permit document that includes the elements required by O. Reg.
 632/05.
-Your permit is emailed to you as a printable document at no cost.
+Your document is emailed to you as a printable file at no cost.

-Can I use this permit for any type of confined space in Ontario?+
+Can I use this document for any type of confined space in Ontario?+

-Does this permit replace a confined space program?+
+Does this document replace a confined space program?+

 No. An entry permit is one element of a complete confined space program required under O. Reg.
 632/05.
-The regulation also requires a written hazard assessment, a confined space plan, worker training, on-site rescue procedures, and more.
+The regulation also requires worker training, on-site rescue procedures, and ongoing program management.
 CCL Health and Safety can develop a complete confined space program for your workplace.

 What is the difference between an attendant and a competent person?+